-Response: This applicant would have up to 5 employees.
-In addition to the income made by these five employees, the applicant will provide State-controlled product to local cannabis retail stores, further enabling more local employment.
+Response: This applicant will employ up to 5 employees who reside locally.
+In addition to the income made by these five employees, the applicant will provide State-controlled product to local cannabis retail stores, further enabling more local employment in the retail cannabis sector, although the retail outlets will likely not be located in the town of Kelseyville.
+The employees will spend earned income in the Kelseyville area on food, gas and rent, further aiding the local economy.